dranem05/thinkscripts-pub/README.md

 will essentially copy the core script code into a custom script using the `script {  } ` notation and add the coloring details below it.

+__*PM Percent Chg CQ*__
+A bare bones distilled version of PM_PercentChg that only computes the %chg over 10 trading days rounded to one significant digit (one decimal place).
+Note, this script colors the value based on hi and lo alert thresholds.
+Edit the code to change the data type, lookback period, and alert coloring thresholds to fit your needs.
+Also, this script minimizes column space by not outputting the "%" character.

 How Do I Install/Update ThinkScripts?
 -------------------------------------